AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 - Depending on your command skills, use either **wget** to transfer the file or **git clone** to copy the complete directory onto the RASPI.
 8. Run it, to check if everything works as expected: **python sensortest.py**.
 Use CTRL-C to exit the program.

-If you see valid data received from both sensors: congratulations, you've build yourself a sensor node!
+If you see valid data received from both sensors: congratulations, you've build yourself a RASPI based sensor node!

-# Creating the sensor node
+## Mobile sensor based on ESP32 controller for PM, NO2-gas and temp readings, using a LE-BT connection to Geotab Go7 telematic device and the MyGeotab cloud environment

+# Case manufacturing
 With the help of a 3D printer, enclosures for the prototype sensors have been designed and remain work in progress.
 The housing is expected to be mounted to various mobile devices.
 Various interfacing base plates should be designed to allow for simple connection of the sensor to bicycles, cars and other mobile vehicles.

-## STL files
+## STL files (to be updated)
 1. Interface plate [vehicle](https://www.tinkercad.com/things/4Xz4JrNgmcE/editv2?sharecode=PCdHlDFncot4dArcW4hcWTQBgAOv3JHcGKH7myIfJUY=)
 2. Interface plate bicycle [steering tube 57.2mm](https://www.tinkercad.com/things/jzmpo4tGQez/editv2?sharecode=1q4hmiGckp7A3iOZSZWTwA4aEF93UhBmeYaSY_0_uzE=)
 3. Interface plate bicycle [seat post.
 27.3mm](https://www.tinkercad.com/things/e2KdwUPzHp4-air-quality-bottom-adaptor-bike-seat-post-273mm/editv2?sharecode=tH-ZwkKY2VoDqsauvy4q2hLqFmQomjW-M0TOkkHZojo=)
 4. Base plate [RASPI 3 model B](https://www.tinkercad.com/things/1gGCnCky6An-spectacular-allis/edit?&sharecode=RH8EePABKeKxCpGJCp6Acry-V-7am-ZyMxsMLUgiqa0=)
 5. Cover RASPI [3 model B](https://www.tinkercad.com/things/88hw1V2CLJA/editv2?sharecode=Jthvr0qztWBviDRTiyt8R4J0hbHZ-XgIrdv957fNIdI=)
 6. Cover [BME and HONEYWELL sensor](https://www.tinkercad.com/things/6zZtiDeTbDL/editv2?sharecode=hv0o3lNThIFnXw16Q4WmttxLdtT7ksC8-y0OA-khdSg=)

-## Other material
-- hot glue
-- double side tape
-- cable ties
-- magnets (e.g. from old HDD's)
-- shrinking tube
-- USB car adapter and cable (long) for in-vehicle 12V power supply
-- USB power bank and cable (short) for any mobile utilization
-- ....

 # Collection of real time data using *airq_logger.py*
 to be added